mac40/BDC/association-analysis.md

   ![consequence](./immagini/immcons.png)

-  Thus for each itemset _Z_ it is convenient to check rules with RHS of progressively increasing size2
+  Thus for each itemset _Z_ it is convenient to check rules with RHS of progressively increasing size

 ### Algorithm for mining association rules